bndtools/bnd/maven/bnd-indexer-maven-plugin/README.md

 ## What does the `bnd-indexer-maven-plugin` do?

-This plugin creates an OSGi repository index (suitable for use in resolving and provisioning) from a set of maven project dependencies.
+This plugin creates an OSGi repository index (suitable for use in resolving and provisioning).

+The plugin has two goals. `index` and `local-index`.

+### The `index` goal

+The index goal creates an OSGi repository index from a set of maven project dependencies.

 The project dependencies are referenced in the remote repositories where they are deployed (i.e. they are not republished in a single artifact as